brown-cs132-s13/labs/aws/aws.md

 Now you're going to set up a very simple application on the server.

 First we have to shut down redis and Apache, which come preinstalled and are already running.
+These steps are specific to the Bitnami image we're using and are not generally relevant.
 To do so, run the following commands:

 ```
 cd ~/stack